Shreyash1811/Shreyash1811.github.io/_pages/about.md

 - Developed metrics for data analysis to improve efficiency and quality of the service.

 ## Business Intelligence Analyst, NYC Department of Sanitation, Bureau of Recycling and Sustainability.
-- Replaced traditional data processing with ETL pipeline to expedite the process by 95%.
+- Replaced traditional data processing with ETL pipeline built on python to expedite the process by 95%.
 - Modeled on power BI using DAX and Power query for dynamic dashboards with performance metrics and important KPIs.
 - Built process flow charts and deliverables timeline analysis to improve the efficiency of the projects.
 - Designed schema and Built a database for sub departments with Microsoft Access and SQL Server.